Local Regulations

 State Requirements

-- Insurance Requirements: Maintain the required levels of liability and workers' compensation insurance as mandated by state law.
+- Insurance Coverage: Maintain adequate liability insurance to protect against potential claims arising from cleaning services, as mandated by state law.

 Environmental Requirements

-- Eco-Friendly Products: Utilize environmentally friendly cleaning products to minimize ecological impact.
+- Use of Eco-Friendly Products: Where possible, utilize environmentally friendly cleaning products to reduce chemical exposure and environmental impact.

 Required Documentation